ObjectDB Database Search

 may use Cookies.
 Web Beacons: Certain sections of our Service and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel ... , while Session Cookies are deleted as soon as You close Your web browser.
 We use both Session and Persistent

-the ObjectDB configuration or in a JPA portable way, by specifying the cascade-persist XML element in the XML mapping file: The mapping file has to be located either in the default location, META-INF/orm. xml ... persistence. xml ).
-Batch Store Storing a large number of entity objects requires special consideration
+XML element in the XML mapping file: The mapping file must be in the default location, META-INF/orm. xml , or in another location that is specified in the persistence unit definition in persistence. xml .
+Batch store Storing a large number of entities requires special consideration.
+You can use

 JPA Class Enhancer

-on the Tutorial pages: Quick Start with JPA JPA Web Application Java EE JPA Spring MVC and JPA ... the build process.
-To use load time enhancement in web applications the web server or application
+with JPA JPA Web Application Java EE JPA Spring MVC and JPA Similarly, enhancement can be integrated ... enhancement in web applications, the web server or application server must be run with the Java agent JVM

 Step 5: Add a JSP Page